For a hybrid cloud to work, integration between several different types of infrastructure is key.

 It could also combine a public cloud with a private cloud:

 Or it could combine multiple public clouds, private clouds, and on-premise infrastructure.
 Regardless of the specific setup used, all hybrid cloud architecture will have some traits in common:

 *An API, or application programming interface, allows an application to "call" a feature or functionality from another application – or in this case, a cloud service – and incorporate that feature or functionality into the application's own service.

 **An "SLA" is a service-level agreement, and it defines the services that a cloud vendor will provide.

 For hybrid clouds, the network connections between the different infrastructures are very important.
-If they aren't connected, an organization isn't truly running a hybrid cloud.
-Instead, they're running several clouds in parallel with each other, and data may not be aligned across all clouds.
+If they are not connected, an organization isn't truly running a hybrid cloud.
+Instead, they are running several clouds in parallel with each other, and data may not be aligned across all clouds.

-Public clouds, private clouds, and on-premises infrastructure can be connected via these methods:
+Public clouds, private clouds, and on-premise infrastructure can be connected via these methods: